 “Don’t let yesterday use up too much of today.”

-Learning mindfulness meditation helps you to be more present for your life.
+Learning mindfulness meditation helps you to be more present – this brings many benefits.
 You can learn meditation with Tall Spaghetti.
-There are workplace mindfulness courses and public courses.
 Give me a call on 07876 495 968 and I’ll talk you through your options or fill in the quick contact form.